shaikhabuzer0/verification/_posts/2025-07-12-systemverilog-codes-concepets.md

 	for(int i=0; i<da.size(); i++)begin
 		temp[i] = da[da.size() - i - 1];// -1 because index goes from 0 to 4, and size is 5
 	end
+	//reverse array without using for loop?
+	// temp = {<<32{da}}; //32 because each element in da is of 32bits i.e its declared as integer type
 	return temp;
 endfunction
 initial begin